Desmos tips for the SAT

 Entering Calculations on Desmos

 While most of the screen space on Desmos is dedicated to a graph, it also functions as a scientific calculator.
-Type in your calculation and the output will show on the bottom right of the box.
-Desmos also makes it easy to see if you have typed incorrectly as it is very easy to read fractions and exponents in its window.
-Students can quickly edit calculations so it makes it easy to enter multiple answer choices into Desmos.
+Type in your calculation, and the output will show on the bottom right of the box.
+Desmos also makes it easy to see if you have typed incorrectly, as it is very easy to read fractions and exponents in its window.
+Students can quickly edit calculations, so it is easy to enter multiple answer choices into Desmos.

 Two common points of difficulty for students are fractions and exponents.
 To set up an expression with an exponent, students should click on the button showing a to the power of b, or type shift-6 on their keyboard.
-To exit an exponent (or a parenthesis, denominator, or radical), students click the right arrow on either the on-screen or physical keyboard.
-To get fractions, students can use the division sign.
+Then, to exit an exponent (or a parenthesis, denominator, or radical), students click the right arrow on either the on-screen or physical keyboard.
+Finally, to get fractions, students can use the division sign.
 When done, students can immediately click the fraction symbol to the left of their computation to turn their answer from a decimal into a fraction.

 Students have different preferences when it comes to calculators.
 Whether you use Desmos on the SAT or a hand-held calculator, students make the fewest mistakes when they write expressions by hand.
 So start by writing your work on paper and then type the entire expression into the calculator.
 That way, you make fewer mistakes while thinking through the most important aspects of the problems and avoid errors from doing multiple individual calculations.